-Full details of these and other parameters are described in the CICS Operations and Utilities Guide.
+Full details of these and other parameters are described in the Starting up CICS regions in the Operations and Utilities Guide.

 CICS ONC RPC output in the formatted dump consists of the major control blocks of CICS ONC RPC, with interpretation of some of the fields.
 The CICS ONC RPC output can be found in the IPCS output by searching for ===RP.
-It is under the heading CICS ONC RPC Feature for z/OS.
+It is under the heading CICS ONC RPC Feature for z/0S.